-No new exploration work was carried out on the Tien Thuan property in the period to September 30, 2011.
+No new exploration work was carried out on the Tien Thuan property during 2011.

 GR Enmore Pty Limited

 Enmore Gold Project

 The Enmore Gold Project covers approximately 325km2 within the Enmore-Melrose Goldfield of northeastern New South Wales, Australia.
 The Company holds a 100 percent interest in two exploration licences covering 290km2 and is earning an 80 percent interest in two exploration licences covering 35 km2.
 The geological setting is broadly analogous to that at the nearby Hillgrove copper gold mine.